LeastAuthority/leastauthority.com/blog_source/content/reset_the_net_release.rst

 We are pleased to announce S4 is working as a command-line utility, and we are presently developing applications for a broader User base.

-Here's a video of S4 being set up and put into action:

-[install video]

 If you're comfortable with the command line, you can take part now with a free 30-day trial and continued service at half the regular price.

-Not familiar with the command line?
-Don't worry we have a product in the works for you!
-Give us your email and we'll let you know when Magic Folders is ready!

 `This video`_ demonstrates its use.

 Still with us?